First order non-instantaneous corrections in collisional kinetic alignment models: System of non-instantaneously interacting particles

 \section{System of non-instantaneously interacting particles}

 We shall present a model, which can be interpreted in terms of different applications of alignment, e.g., myxobacteria \cite{balagam} or liquid crystals \cite{oswald}.
+Indeed, the assumption of instantaneous collisions is not expected to be generally valid in these applications.
+This issue is discussed, for instance, in \cite{carrillo2025kinetic} (Remark 3.8), where the authors explicitly refer to the paradox described in \cite{palffy2019paradox}.
+More generally, the latter shows that even for smooth, strictly convex rigid bodies, the classical instantaneous impact framework may lead to unphysical predictions.
+This suggests that the limitation is not specific to liquid crystals or myxobacteria, but already arises at the level of strictly convex rigid-body interactions.
+In particular, the post-collisional behavior cannot always be determined solely through an instantaneous collision law, and a time-resolved interaction model may therefore provide a more appropriate description of the dynamics.

-Here it will be described in terms of opinion formation \cite{toscani2006kinetic}, where the opinion of individuals is represented by the one-dimensional variable $v \in \R$.
+Here we will describe the dynamics in terms of opinion formation \cite{toscani2006kinetic}, where the opinion of individuals is represented by the one-dimensional variable $v \in \R$.
 Individuals may participate in discussion groups of arbitrary size, where the effect of the discussion is that all participants gradually approach the average opinion of the group.
 Two groups may combine to make a bigger group (this effect includes the possibility of individuals joining a group).
 On the other hand, a group may split into two smaller groups.
 Combination and splitting (i.e., coagulation and fragmentation \cite{ball1990discrete}) are governed by Poisson processes with parameters depending on the sizes of the involved groups.

 A group of size $k\in\mathbb{N}$ is characterized by the $k$-tuple $(v_1,\ldots,v_k)\in\R^k$ of opinions of its participants.
 The distribution of groups of size $k$ at time $t\in\R$ will be described by the density $f_k(v_1,\ldots,v_k,t)\ge 0$.
 The assumption of indistinguishability of the individuals has the consequence that $f_k$ is invariant under permutations of $(v_1,\ldots,v_k)$.
 The family $\{f_1,f_2,\ldots\}$ satisfies the system